 Revenue from ticket sales is recognised in the Income Statement at the time of concert performance.
-Revenue from ticket sales in respect of productions not yet performed is included in the Balance Sheet as prepaid ticket sales under the Current Liabilities heading "Prepaid revenue".
+Revenue from ticket sales in respect of productions not yet performed is included in the Statement of Financial Position as prepaid ticket sales under the Current Liabilities heading "Prepaid revenue".